DevilBotz2876/devilbotz2876/pages/mentors.md

       </div>
       <div class="row row-ruled">
         <div class="col-md-3"><img class="img-responsive" src="{{site.baseurl}}/images/uploads/2014/01/rsz_dsc_0167-300x300.jpg" data-fancybox alt="Mentor Eleanor O'Neill" width="300" /></div>
-        <div><strong>Eleanor O'Neill</strong> is a software engineer at CyberGrants.
-This is her sixth season mentoring for the DevilBotz.
+        <div><strong>Eleanor O'Neill</strong> is a retired software engineer (CyberGrants).
+She has been mentoring the DevilBotz since 2013.
 She previously mentored with BERT 133 in Maine for three years.
 Eleanor particularly likes the competition because "it's a team sport, but for nerds like me."
 Ms O'Neill has a varied background including Editorial Assistant; Graphic Design and Prepress; teaching graphic software to designers and art students; administering computer networks; and then transitioned into a web-based (SASS) software career using a variety of languages: perl, PHP, Java, Python, React and more; as well as an affinity for databases.
-On a side note: she has a passion for space exploration.</div>
+She has a passion for space exploration.</div>
       </div>
       <div class="row row-ruled">
         <div class="col-md-3">
           <img class="img-responsive" src="{{site.baseurl}}/images/uploads/2014/01/rsz_dsc_0166-293x300.jpg" data-fancybox alt="Mentor Dean Casciola" width="300" /></div>
         <div>
           <strong>Dean Casciola</strong> helps work with the electrical team to wire the robots, install sensors, and teach the programming team how to use the sensors properly.
-Outside of Robotics, Dean works at Delta Electronics Manufucturing Corp as an Electrical Engineer.
+Outside of Robotics, Dean is retired from Delta Electronics Manufucturing Corp as an Electrical Engineer.
 Dean has a pilot license and in his spare time flies airplanes, including one he built from a kit.
 He joined Robotics because his son got him involved in the club and he developed an interest as an electrical mentor.
 He is married to Ms. O'Neill.</div>
       </div>
       <h1 class="entry-title">New Mentors</h1>
       <div class="row row-ruled">